DanielMuller/danielmuller.me/content/post/mediapipline.md

 To allow a streaming-like experience, we will use a distribution format named [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) (HTTP Live Streaming) and [Dash](https://dashif.org/).

-Both format are very similar in the concept, the choice of their usage depends on the players OS.
+Both format are very similar in the concept, but the choice of their usage depends on the players OS.
 For simplification, one could say that HLS is for Apple devices and Dash for others, but in reality it's slightly more complex.

 The idea behind theses formats, is to split the movie in little chunks of a few seconds and define the structure through a manifest file.